Topsham planners OK site plan for new Mt. Ararat High School

-TOPSHAM — With unanimous site plan approval from the Planning Board Tuesday, construction of a new Mt.
+TOPSHAM — With unanimous site plan approval from the Planning Board on Dec.
+19, construction of a new Mt.
 Ararat High School passed a critical hurdle toward completion in fall 2020.

 New baseball and practice fields are already underway on the campus.
 The School Administrative District 75 Board of Directors on Aug.
 3 hired Topsham-based Crooker Construction to do that work.